My Attachment Style is "Existentialist"

 My friends adored the concept.
 A few introduced me to potential matches, none of which transcended email.
 I ended the experiment after one year and let the domain expire.

-So my expectations were modest when, last October, I re-registered dateblake.com, rewrote the profile, and pitched my friends once again.
-And as before, just a few possible connections emerged, none of which felt right, and I let the domain go.
+So my expectations were modest when, in October 2024, I re-registered dateblake.com, rewrote the profile, and pitched my friends once again.
+And as before, just a few possible connections emerged over a year, none of which felt right, and I let the domain go.
 (The page is archived here.)
 Meeting people online feels equally alienating, it turns out, whether on an app or via personal referrals.

 But despite the two-time “failure” of this experiment, it did offer a chance for reflection.
 When I revisit my dateblake profiles with fresh eyes, it’s fairly obvious that I’m not actually available for traditional dating.